vestrel00/contacts-android/DEV_NOTES.md

 still be used to find the aggregate contact.

-Unlike the Contact ID, the lookup key is the same across devices (for contacts that are associated with an Account ad are synced).
+Unlike the Contact ID, the lookup key is the same across devices (for contacts that are associated with an Account and are synced).

 > Note that I did the following investigation with a much larger data set.
 I simplified it here for brevity.